-Discover the ultimate roadmap to mastering JavaScript for web development in 2024.
-Learn step-by-step techniques, essential syntax, practical examples, and FAQs to become a JavaScript expert fast.
+Discover the ultimate roadmap to mastering JavaScript for web development in 2025.
+This beginner-friendly guide covers essential syntax, practical examples, and real-world tips to help you quickly become confident in JavaScript.

 Table of Contents